LinkedIn just launched a dedicated community for B2B marketers called LinkedIn Collective. This excites me for many reasons but more on that later.

 These are just a few innovations that LinkedIn has released over the last few months.
 As a B2B creator, I’m excited to see LinkedIn continue innovating with tools and resources to help me build my brand and thought leadership platform.
 As a marketer, I am just as excited to leverage new capabilities for my B2B and tech clients.

-I’ve also started to list all the latest LinkedIn features, in case you’re interested.
+In case you’re interested, I’ve also started to list all the latest LinkedIn updates.